sid-maddy/8051.js/docs/back-end/utils.md

 ## resetMemory
 > Boolean which indicates whether to reset the current state of microcontroller before executing the next instruction.

-## programCounterStack
-> Stacks the values of `programCounter` when making subroutine calls.

 ## commentedRegex
 > Removes comments from commented regex strings (example: <comment here>).